kilfour/QuickFuzzr/reference.md

 **Exceptions:**
   - `ArgumentNullException`: When the input collection is `null`.
 ### Counter
-This fuzzr returns an `int` starting at 1, and incrementing by 1 on each call.
+This Fuzzr returns an `int` starting at 1, and incrementing by 1 on each call.
 Useful for generating unique sequential IDs or counters.